Protocol for unambiguous quantum state discrimination using quantum coherence: Introduction

-{\it Introduction.--} A quantum system may exist in many different quantum states, and these states, in general, can be nonorthogonal, thereby meaning that two different quantum states, even if pure, can have a nonzero overlap.
 A fundamental result in quantum mechanics is the impossibility to perfectly distinguish two or more nonorthogonal states.
-Determining the state of a quantum system, even if not with certainty, is then a key task in quantum physics, particulary in quantum information.
-Quantum state discrimination (QSD) consists in devising strategies to discriminate between nonorthogonal quantum states as accurately as possible.
-Discrimination of states facilitates extracting classical information from quantum systems.
-QSD has various useful applications in quantum information processing \cite{Helstrom, Waldherr, Bae}, and it branches out into two important streams: ambiguous quantum state discrimination (AQSD) \cite{Helstrom} and unambiguous quantum state discrimination (UQSD) \cite{Peres}.
-Though several strategies to discriminate between quantum states exist in the literature, optimal strategies of QSD are yet to be figured out in all the cases \cite{Barnett}.
-The study of minimization of error in state discrimination was pioneered by Helstrom \cite{Helstrom} who provided a lower bound on the error probability for distinguishing between two quantum states.
-It has been enriched further by presenting an upper bound of success probability for distinguishing between an arbitrary number of quantum states \cite{Zhang}, and many studies have focused on achieving that bound \cite{Acin, Takeoka, Cook, Wittmann, Tsujino, Assalini}.
+Quantum state discrimination (QSD) consists in devising strategies to discriminate nonorthogonal quantum states as accurately as possible.
+QSD has various useful applications in quantum information processing \cite{Helstrom, Waldherr, Bae}, and it branches out into two important streams: minimal-error deterministic quantum state discrimination (DQSD) \cite{Helstrom} and unambiguous quantum state discrimination (UQSD) \cite{Peres}.
+In DQSD, one always has an answer but with a probability of being wrong.
+On the other hand, in UQSD, one is guaranteed to never be wrong, but there are occasions when one does not have an answer.
+In UQSD, the task is to minimize the probability of no answer.
+Though several strategies exist to discriminate quantum states in the literature, optimal strategies of QSD are yet to be figured out in all the cases \cite{Barnett}.
+The study of minimization of error in state discrimination was pioneered by Helstrom \cite{Helstrom} who provided a lower bound on the error probability for distinguishing two quantum states.
+It has been enriched further by presenting an upper bound of success probability for distinguishing arbitrary number of quantum states \cite{Zhang}, and many studies have focused on achieving that bound \cite{Acin, Takeoka, Cook, Wittmann, Tsujino, Assalini}.
 In addition, the protocol for unambiguous discrimination of linearly independent pure quantum states, assisted by an auxiliary system, is of fundamental interest \cite{Bergou}.
-While quantum entanglement \cite{horodecki4} is regarded as a key resource in quantum information processing \cite{Nielsen}, the assisted unambiguous discrimination for two nonorthogonal states that requires only quantum dissonance was introduced by Roa \emph{et al.} \cite{Roa}, and its generalization and various applications have been studied thereafter \cite{Li, Pang}.
-In this Letter, we move a step further and propose a QSD protocol that requires only quantum coherence as a resource.
+While quantum entanglement \cite{horodecki4} is regarded as a key resource in quantum information processing \cite{Nielsen}, other non-classical correlations such as quantum discord and quantum dissonance \cite{ModiPRL, ModiRMP, Bera2}) are also very useful.
+The assisted unambiguous discrimination for two nonorthogonal states that requires only quantum dissonance (zero entanglement and nonzero discord) was introduced by Roa \emph{et al.} \cite{Roa}, and its generalization and various applications have been studied thereafter \cite{Li, Pang}.
+An optical implementation of unambiguous discrimination of the two finite ensembles of coherent states was also proposed by Sedl\'{a}k \cite{Sedlak}.
+In this paper, we find a UQSD protocol that requires only quantum coherence as a resource.